 Besides covering what after-market alternators lack, OEM alternators are unbeatable in a serious way: They're far more protected from vibration damage than the average after-market alternator.

 OEM alternators are designed to resist damage from vibration.
 They have features like:

-- Chassis suspension systems, which isolate the alternator from sudden jolts that can damage bearings
+- Chassis suspension systems to isolate the alternator from sudden jolts that can damage bearings

-- Gel-packed electrical connectors, which both protect connectors from the elements and keep them from literally shaking apart
+- Gel-packed electrical connectors to protect connectors from the elements and keep them from literally shaking apart

 - Smart bracket designs that limit movement in certain directions

 These features are important because - in news that will come as a surprise to no one - cars hit bumps and potholes daily.
 What most people don't realize, however, is that these bumps and potholes (and the vibrations they cause) can lead to damage to every component of your vehicle, including your alternator.
 Few after-market alternators are as protected from vibrations as OEM units.
 While this vibration protection isn't something you'll notice right away, it might be the difference between buying (and installing) yet another after-market alternator in 2 years or never buying another alternator again.